Mobility project for KI employees

 - Sophia Savage, Department of Learning, Informatics, Management and Ethics.
 Collaboration with Reach for Change.

-The project PAUS is under the umbrella SKISS project - Stärka KI:s Strategiska Samverkanskapacitet - a project designed to strengthen the strategic collaboration capacity at KI.
+The project PAUS is under the umbrella SKISS - a project to strengthen the strategic collaboration capacity at KI - a project designed to strengthen the strategic collaboration capacity at KI.